sframe-wg/sframe/draft-ietf-sframe-enc.md

 # Overhead Analysis

 Any use of SFrame will impose overhead in terms of the amount of bandwidth necessary to transmit a given media stream.
-Exactly much overhead will be added depend on several factors:
+Exactly how much overhead will be added depends on several factors:

 * How many senders are involved in a conference (length of KID)
 * How long the conference has been going on (length of CTR)